About Visian® ICL Surgery

 ICL surgery is an alternative treatment for refractive errors for patients who are not ideal candidates for other refractive surgery, such as LASIK and PRK, due to insufficient corneal thickness or other eye conditions.
 The collamer lenses are implanted within the eye, between the iris and natural lens, and basically work just like contact lenses to correct or improve vision, except they never have to be removed.
 It's important to note, however, that they are removable with another surgery if, for any reason, the patient wants or needs them to be taken out.

-Best Candidates for ICL Surgery
+ICL Surgery Reviews